Do Money Trees Like To Be Root Bound? (+When To Repot)

 Repotting money tree

 You can repot your money tree during the growing season, which is summer and spring.
-You need the correct sized container and well-draining soil before you can proceed with this.
+You need the correct-sized container and well-draining soil before proceeding with this.

 After taking the money tree out of its pot, you need to get rid of the damaged roots and prune all the damaged leaves or stems of the plant.

 Add the fresh soil mix to the pot and place the money tree at the center.
-Add some soil in the container from all sides to help the plants settle in.
+Add soil from all sides of the container to help the plants settle in.

 Pruning the extra roots